alexhiggins732/SharpDesktopGym/readme.md

 - Implement pre-existing [Video recording and replay](https://github.com/alexhiggins732/CsharpMouseKeyboardDesktopLibrary)
 - Implement a replacement for the `pythonvirtualdisplay` to allow OpenAi environments to be visualized on Windows.
 - Virtual PC desktop training environment (likely using Ubuntu running on Docker as working code for this milestone is already available [docker-ubuntu-vnc-desktop](https://github.com/alexhiggins732/docker-ubuntu-vnc-desktop).)
-- C# virtual stack machine environment for agent training (Ground work already coded in [MachineLearningVirtualStackEngine](https://github.com/alexhiggins732/MachineLearningVirtualStackEngine))
+- C# virtual stack machine environment for agent training (Ground work already coded in [MachineLearningVirtualStackEngine](https://github.com/alexhiggins732/MachineLearningVirtualStackEngine) along with an an updated OpCode Debugger for the machine (see [DILE-MSIL-DEBUGGER](https://github.com/alexhiggins732/DILE-MSIL-DEBUGGER))
 - Provide REAL LOGIC based (not just math-based statistical classification) machine learning using genetic programming and fuzzy logic (as presented in [AForge.NET](https://github.com/alexhiggins732/AForge.NET)) that runs on AI opcode ran in a virtual stack machine.